SuperDARN/pydarn/docs/user/power.md

 ![](../imgs/power_plot3.png)

 !!!
 Note
-    Depending on the mode that is being ran, type of radar system, and the frequency range you may get this error `plot_exceptions.NoDataFoundError`.
-Make sure you know your frequency range for your data as there might be data the parameters need to be tweaked a bit.
+    Depending on the mode that is being run, type of radar system, and the frequency range you may get this error `plot_exceptions.NoDataFoundError`.
+Make sure you know the frequency range for your data as there might be data at a different frequency range, the parameters just need to be tweaked a bit.